 You need to decide on the time of your shoot.
 This goes back to the point of shooting in full sun or shade.
 At midday the sun is overhead and generally this is the worst time of day to shoot outdoors as the light will be at its harshest and the shadows hard to control.

-The colour and strength of natural light changes throughout the day.
+The color and strength of natural light changes throughout the day.
 For example, if you want warm golden tones, the golden hour is a must.
-The angle and colour of the light at this time of day is so beautiful and ideally suited to photography.
+The angle and color of the light at this time of day is so beautiful and ideally suited to photography.
 Some photographers don’t shoot at any other time of day.

 Read more about the golden hour here: Golden hour – what is it and why is it so amazing?

-You need to know how long you will be shooting there too, as the light colour and direction will change with the movement of the sun.
+You need to know how long you will be shooting there too, as the light color and direction will change with the movement of the sun.

 11. What if the weather is not good for photography?